dottjt/plastic/other/unused/07-gun-unused.md

 the blemished

 I made my way to the store entrance, hinge upon the mandate plast of shrewd sexualisation, coursing through my spirit.
 I enter.

+ the shining attention-seeking objects obscuring her view.

+She holds a knife, although I'm too preoccupied with her cleavage to notice the urgency of the situation.